langchain-ai/langchain/docs/use_cases/evaluation.rst

 The existing examples we have are:

-`Question Answering (State of Union) <./evaluation/qa_benchmarking_sota.html>`_: An notebook showing evaluation of a question-answering task over a State-of-the-Union address.
+`Question Answering (State of Union) <./evaluation/qa_benchmarking_sota.html>`_: A notebook showing evaluation of a question-answering task over a State-of-the-Union address.

-`Question Answering (Paul Graham Essay) <./evaluation/qa_benchmarking_pg.html>`_: An notebook showing evaluation of a question-answering task over a Paul Graham essay.
+`Question Answering (Paul Graham Essay) <./evaluation/qa_benchmarking_pg.html>`_: A notebook showing evaluation of a question-answering task over a Paul Graham essay.

-`SQL Question Answering (Chinook) <./evaluation/sql_qa_benchmarking_chinook.html>`_: An notebook showing evaluation of a question-answering task over a SQL database (the Chinook database).
+`SQL Question Answering (Chinook) <./evaluation/sql_qa_benchmarking_chinook.html>`_: A notebook showing evaluation of a question-answering task over a SQL database (the Chinook database).

-`Agent Vectorstore <./evaluation/agent_vectordb_sota_pg.html>`_: An notebook showing evaluation of an agent doing question answering while routing between two different vector databases.
+`Agent Vectorstore <./evaluation/agent_vectordb_sota_pg.html>`_: A notebook showing evaluation of an agent doing question answering while routing between two different vector databases.

-`Agent Search + Calculator <./evaluation/agent_benchmarking.html>`_: An notebook showing evaluation of an agent doing question answering using a Search engine and a Calculator as tools.
+`Agent Search + Calculator <./evaluation/agent_benchmarking.html>`_: A notebook showing evaluation of an agent doing question answering using a Search engine and a Calculator as tools.

+`Evaluating an OpenAPI Chain <./evaluation/openapi_eval.html>`_: A notebook showing evaluation of an OpenAPI chain, including how to generate test data if you don't have any.

 Other Examples